mahesh918292/s3-Bucket-Versioning/README.md

 # If Folder was deleted
 Then we need to delete the marker for all the files in the folder then the files inside folder gets recovered ( for each file delete marker get allocated )

+# if we want to delete the file version permanaently then select the delete marker and file associateed with it then it will get deleted permenantly
 ✅ Versioning States in S3 <br>
 State                   	        Description <br>
 Disabled Versioning	        ------          No versions will be there <br>